 So what’s the big deal about gut flora when it comes to weight gain?

-Healthy gut bacteria is crucial to maintaining normal weight and metabolism.
-Unfortunately, several features of the modern lifestyle directly contribute to unhealthy gut flora:
+Unfortunately, several features of the modern lifestyle can contribute to deminished gut flora:

 - Antibiotics use

-- Medications like the contraceptive pill and non steroidal pain killers
+- Medications like the contraceptive PPIS, THE pill and steroids.

 - Diets high in refined carbohydrates, sugar and processed foods which encourage growth of pathogenic flora ‘bad bugs.’

-- Alcohol is a natural sterilising agent; not good news for our ‘good bugs!’
-Plus it’s high in sugar so it ends up feeding the bad bugs especially candida!
+- Alcohol is a natural sterilising agent; not good news for our ‘good bacteria!’

-- Diets low in fermentable fibre to provide food for our ‘good bugs.’
+- Diets low in fermentable fibre to provide food for our ‘good guys.’

 How Can we Positively Influence our Gut Bacteria Levels?

 - Introduce fermented foods into the diet like kefir, sauerkraut, kimchi, miso and raw apple cider vinegar.
-These will also boost immunity reducing the need for antibiotics 🙂
+Remember good bacteria helps to crowd out the bad guys!

-- Diversity of gut microbes is key when it comes to a healthy gut and kefir is one of the most diverse of all the fermented foods containing anywhere from 40 – 60 different strains of microbes.
-Plus it’s one of the easiest to make!
+- Diversity of gut microbes is key when it comes to a healthy gut and kefir is one of the most diverse of all the fermented foods containing up to 2,000 strains of beneficial microbes.

 - Reduce sugar and processed foods – that’s a given when it comes to any health issue!!

-- Increase your vegetable intake using, soups, salads, smoothies and cover half your plate with fibrous vegetables at dinner time.
-Chose organic produce where possible to avoid toxic pesticides residues
+- Increase your vegetable intake using, soups, salads, smoothies, homemade coleslaws and cover half your plate with fibrous vegetables at dinner time.
+Choose organic produce where possible to avoid toxic pesticides residues.